Wedding Budget Tip #35: À la carte wedding venues vs all-inclusive venues

 All-inclusive wedding venues:

 All-inclusive wedding venues vary in the number of items they include in their rental prices but often include many of the things listed above.
 The ticket price is generally higher, but if you add up the costs involved with bringing things in yourself (including delivery and pick up fees) you might find that an all-inclusive is actually cheaper.

 Or you may find that it’s more cost-beneficial to bring things in yourself.
 That’s why it’s imperative that you factor in ALL the costs associated before making your decision.
 Get it?

-So tell us: are you considering an a la carte or all-inclusive venue?
+So tell us: are you considering a blank space or an all-inclusive venue?